 Under the ‘Admission Scheme for mainland Talents and Professionals’, professionals from mainland China who possess good educational qualifications and who also possess special skills, knowledge or experience of value to and not readily available in the Hong Kong can enter and work in Hong Kong by applying for the employment visa

 , also known as the ’employment for professionals’ scheme.
 This policy was designed to meet local manpower needs and enhance Hong Kong’s competitiveness in the global market.
-In 2015, 10,861 mainland talent and professionals were admitted under the scheme.

 Policies to attract skilled foreign talent